 Similarly, there are festivals observed by a group of people from certain cultural backgrounds.
 These festivals are usually associated with the principal gods and goddesses of the group.
 Many festivals celebrated in Nepal have popular stories attached to them.
 In Kathmandu, there are some festivals that were started by the rulers and still in practice.

 Bhaktapur Durbar Square is one of the major tourist attractions of Kathmandu valley.
-It served as the Capital of Nepal during Mall kingdom until 1769 AD.
-The courtyards, temples, palace buildings, statues and monuments inside the square were constructed in different eras by Newari artists.
+It served as the Capital of Nepal during the Mall kingdom until 1769 AD.
+The courtyards, temples, palace buildings, statues, and monuments inside the square were constructed in different eras by Newari artists.
 Some of the major monuments and temples inside the Bhaktapur Durbar Square are the Golden Gate., 55- Window palace Big Bell, Dog barking Bell, Siddhilaxmi Temple, Taleju Bhawani Temple, Statue of King Bhupendra Mall, National art Gallery and Vatshala Temple and etc. In the Newari dialect, the Bhaktapur Durbar Square is known as “Layaku.”

 The 55-Window Palace is one of the most important works of arts in the Bhaktapur Durbar Square.
 It was built during the time of King Bhupendra Mall in the 17th century.
 The 3-storied palace acknowledged its name for its 55 windows with superb designs carved on them.